TEN UK firsts

 The general release of the ballet, Genesis, by Crystal Ballet, the UK company, also marked the first time a collection of dance pieces had been created and filmed specifically for download to personal portable devices, bringing ballet to a new, digitally-aware audience.
 It immediately went to number one on iTunes.
 (Source: Crystal Ballet)

-Women's Aid and WCRS have also collaborated on a digital outdoor campaign which used facial recognition technology.
+Women's Aid, WCRS and MPC Creative/MPC VFX also collaborated on a digital outdoor campaign which used facial recognition technology.
 The campaign showed images of battered women.
 These remained bruised if people did not look at the screens, but healed if people took notice of the images, highlighting the importance of not ignoring domestic abuse.

 The UK also developed the first sound-activated cinema ad: a campaign for Lynx (also known as Axe) developed by BBH, the UK-headquartered agency, and DCM, which asked audiences to shout to choose which of several alternative clips they wanted to see.
 (Source: Marketing Week)